Governance, compliance, and controlled change management for production databases

 The person who writes a schema change should not be the same person who approves it for production.
 This is a core principle of change management and a requirement in most compliance frameworks.
 It exists to prevent both accidental and intentional unauthorized changes.

-Git-based workflows enforce this naturally.
-Most Git platforms (GitHub, GitLab, Azure DevOps) support branch protection rules that prevent PR authors from merging their own pull requests.
+Source-control workflows enforce this naturally.
+Most hosted source-control platforms (GitHub, GitLab, Azure DevOps) support branch protection rules that prevent PR authors from merging their own pull requests.
 This means separation of duties becomes a configuration setting rather than a process that relies on team discipline.

 For database-specific controls, consider designating DBA reviewers for structural schema changes (tables, indexes, constraints) and application developers for data migrations or seed data updates.
 This ensures reviewers have the right expertise for the type of change they are approving.